 - A candidate must successfully complete the Exam in no more than three attempts.

-Qualifying members are permitted a maximum of five years from the date that a completed application and fee are received by the College in which to satisfy ALL the requirements for registration as an RP (completing clinical experience and passing the Exam).
+Qualifying registrants are permitted a maximum of five years from the date that a Qualifying certificate of registration is issued by the College in which to satisfy ALL the requirements for registration as an RP (completing clinical experience and passing the Exam).

-A member who fails the Exam has the right to appeal to the Examination Committee.
+A registrant who fails the Exam has the right to appeal to the Examination Committee.
 Grounds for appeal are limited solely to the question of whether the process followed in sitting the examination was fair.
-Should an applicant require an extension to the stated timeframes in which to write the Registration Exam, as a result of an unforeseen circumstance, they can lodge an appeal to the Examination Committee.
+Should a candidate require an extension to the stated timeframes in which to write the Registration Exam, as a result of an unforeseen circumstance, they can lodge an appeal to the Examination Committee.
 Common exceptions may include parental leave, family emergencies and serious illness.

 - (a) practise psychotherapy with clinical supervision; and